-Eager to learn more and embrace a whole-being transformation, Miten promptly left England and found himself in an ashram in India, where he released all worldly possessions, as well as his identity as a musician, and joined Osho's sangha (spiritual family).
-Living a simple and humble life while studying with Osho, doing work like chopping vegetables in the kitchen, Miten found the courage, and the perfect environment, to face his inner demons and become who he truly was on the soul level, instead of keeping up the image of the person he always had thought he should be.
-Feeling a deep sense of inner strength, for the first time ever, Miten eventually revisited his musical roots, but from a different place: one of spirituality and devotion, where he served as a channel for the ashram community, offering up original sacred music that celebrated Osho's teachings.
+Eager to learn more and embrace a whole-being transformation, Miten promptly left England and headed for Osho's ashram in India, where he discarded his identity of musician, and joined the sangha (spiritual family).
+Living a simple and humble life while studying with Osho, applying himself to the Zen activity of washing rice and chopping vegetables, Miten found solace, courage, and the perfect environment to befriend his inner demons.

+The old concepts of keeping up an image dissolved over time and with his rebirth came a sense of inner strength and clarity.
+In an attempt to express his gratitude, Miten eventually revisited his music from a heightened perspective: one of spirituality and devotion, where he served as a channel for the ashram community, offering up original sacred music that enhanced the various meditation practices in Osho's communities.

 It was in this capacity that Miten, then 40, met German expat Deva Premal, 20, who at the time was a bodywork practitioner at Osho's ashram - practicing Shiatsu, Craniosacral therapy, and Reflexology.
-The daughter of two artists who practiced Indian spiritual teachings, Deva had grown up with music and mantras.
+The daughter of an artist father and a classical musician mother, who practiced Indian spiritual teachings, Deva had grown up with music and mantras.
 Prior to meeting Miten, however, she had not embraced either as part of her own path.